MoritzLost/ProcessWireDev/site/04-performance-accessibility-security/02-performance-optimizations-for-processwire-sites.md

 If you need to have that sort of dynamic output, here are some possible solutions:

 - You can implement that functionality client-side using JavaScript.
 For example, displaying some information stored in a session can also be done in the browser (though you'd have to use a cookie or [localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) instead of a session).
 Of course, that's not possible in every scenario, in particular if you can't expose the data or credentials you need for your application to run to the browser.
 But it will work with both the template cache and the ProCache.
-- My ProcessWire module [Cache Control](https://modules.processwire.com/modules/process-cache-control/) aims to solve that exact problem.
+- My ProcessWire module [Cacheable Placeholders](https://modules.processwire.com/modules/cache-placeholders/) aims to solve that exact problem.
 It does so by using placeholders which are dynamically replaced with whatever dynamic data you need, even when the response is served from the cache.
 However, this will only work with the template cache, not with ProCache!

 ## Granular caching using the $cache API